paissad/reqcoco/README.md

 The reports can generated in different ways (console, html, pdf, xlsx, ...)

-The source from which the reports are built is based from an XML source file.

 Custom generators can be built by anyone in order to generate a standard input source.
-And then **ReqCoCo** can be used to generate the report in the desired format/output.
+And then **ReqCoCo** can be used to generate the reportsS in the desired format/output.